MONEI/Shopify-api-node/README.md

 		console.log(orders);
 	});

-We also build a reference guide app, to get he ball rolling, called [Nodify-App](https://github.com/Shopfrogs/Nodify-App).
-Check that out to get a better understand of how the module works
+You also have a Demo app to get he ball rolling, called [Nodify-App](https://github.com/Shopfrogs/Nodify-App).
+Check that out to get a better understanding of how this module works.

 ## Installation: